 Everything To Know About Dementia: Signs, Symptoms, Causes, Types, Prevention & Treatment

-Some of its symptoms include:
+Some of its signs and symptoms include:

 • Short-term memory loss